 • These elements need to promote trust for Tuck’s information.

-• These elements cannot be similar to any sort of product that we review (hint: there are a lot).
+• These elements cannot be similar to any sort of product/brand that we review (hint: there are a lot).
 Otherwise brands are more hesitant to partner with us, as they feel we are picking favorites.

 With content being king, every design recommendation had to be communicated effectively to the our stakeholders.
 Breaking down the benefit to the user’s experience and providing analysis to the tests to prove the validity of these decisions.

 Working with the content team helped achieve this effort.
 Since content is the literal form of design, it was mutually beneficial to combine our efforts towards the redesign.